Visual Effects for Film and Television BA (Hons)

 Work placement can take place during Semester B at Level 2 or during the summer.
 Students may undertake a year-long placement between the second and final year.
 Work placements are an opportunity to improve employment prospects and develop new skills.

-This module addresses both core visual effects practices (one of the most technically challenging areas where art and cutting edge computing meet), it also extends skills in digital animation related areas and key art skills.
+This module addresses both core visual effects practices (one of the most technically challenging areas where art and cutting edge computing meet), and extending skills in digital asset creation areas and key art skills.
 The student may also pursue interests in such things as organic modelling or the more technical side of visual effects such as rigging and coding within the module.